Rose-STL-Lab/DIVE/README.md

 cd moving_mnist
 wget http://yann.lecun.com/exdb/mnist/train-images-idx3-ubyte.gz
 ```
-For this demo we can't provide our fixed test set.
+For this demo we don't provide our fixed test set.
 Instead we use an on-the-fly generated set for testing.

+### MOTSChallenge Pedestrian
+Download the MOTSChallenge pre-processed dataset [here](https://drive.google.com/file/d/1t3Z4ebREwaSrE5WxziuKdvjrllM4p-NM/view?usp=sharing).
+Allocate it in the directory that you find convenient.
+Since the code is set for MovingMNIST experiments, some changes will have to be made to the config.py file.
+We set image_size=[256, 256], crop_size=[256, 256], dset_dir: <data directory>, dset_name: "pedestrian", num_missing: 1, num_objects: 3, n_components: 3, hidden_size: 96, stn_scale_prior: 3.5 and gamma_switch_step = 5e3.

-We use as skeleton the available implementation for Decompositional Disentangled Predictive Auto-Encoder ([DDPAE](https://github.com/jthsieh/DDPAE-video-prediction)), as well as many of its functions, while it is built on Pyro.
+We use as the backbone of our implementation the available implementation for Decompositional Disentangled Predictive Auto-Encoder ([DDPAE](https://github.com/jthsieh/DDPAE-video-prediction)), as well as many of its functions, while it is built on Pyro.

 ## Citation

-If you find this repository useful in your research, please cite the following paper:
+If you find this repository useful in your research, please cite our paper:
 ```
 @article{Comas2020Dive,
   title={Learning Disentangled Representations of Video with Missing Data},